Western Massachusetts Veterans Outreach Project

 Self-destructive behavior (self-harm or substance abuse)

 These symptoms may be triggered by anything that is a reminder of the traumatic incident.
 Many veterans turn to substance abuse numb their recollection of the incident.
 More than 20 percent of veterans with PTS also suffer from an addiction or dependence on drugs or alcohol.
+People with PTS have a more difficult time overcoming addiction than those without it.
+The symptoms of withdrawal combined with PTS amplify negative feelings and emotions that may lead to a relapse.

 Addiction treatment programs that focus on PTS and addiction simultaneously are most successful for veterans.
 Veterans with PTSD are often prescribed anxiety medications, most of which are highly addictive.
 To curb the risk of addiction, some doctors prescribe non-addictive antidepressant medications such as Paxil or Zoloft.
 Even veterans without PTSD can become addicted to painkillers prescribed for combat-related injuries.